-- Depending on the type of boat you have, you may have underwater fittings.
+- Depending on the type of boat you have, you may have underwater fittings that need drain plugs.
+Garboard drain plugs and fishbox drain plugs need to be in place before the boat goes into the water.
 Any fitting that will be underwater needs to be plugged or the seacock needs to be closed. - Through hull fittings and deck drain scupper flaps should be checked for proper seal annually.
 When the boat is in the water the underwater fittings can be checked for dripping.
-It is recommended that the underwater fittings be removed, cleaned and resealed every other year. - If the through hull fittings need to be replaced, it is recommended that an authorized Boston Whaler® dealer perform this type of repair.
-Through hull fittings that are improperly installed can cause premature hull failure and may void the Boston Whaler® limited warranty.

-A standard 1" "Snap-Tite" plug can be used to replace the drain plugs in your boat.
-It is recommended that you carry spare plugs to be used in the event that the drain plugs issued with your boat become lost or damaged.
+It is recommended that the underwater fittings be removed, cleaned and resealed every other year. - If the through hull fittings need to be replaced, it is recommended that an authorized Boston Whaler dealer perform this type of repair.
+Through hull fittings that are improperly installed can cause premature hull failure and may void the Boston Whaler[®] limited warranty. - A standard 1" "Snap-Tite" plug can be used to replace the drain plug(s) in your boat.
+It is recommended that you carry spare plugs to be used in the event that the drain plug(s) become lost or damaged.